 The supervisor should provide the employee with a completed Word Document: Staff Introductory Period Evaluation Form and submit the signed original to KSAS HR for the employee’s file at the end of the 120-day introductory period.

-Annual Merit Increases: Merit increases will be processed by the Office of Human Resources.
-Increases will be determined using KSAS’ guidelines (established annually,) and amounts will be based upon the guidelines, level of performance, and budget restrictions.
+Merit increases will be processed by the Office of Human Resources.
+Increases will be determined using KSAS’ guidelines (established annually) and amounts will be based upon the guidelines, level of performance, and budget restrictions.

-- F. Supervisor’s Guide to Progressive Counseling and Corrective Action
+- Supervisor’s Guide to Progressive Counseling and Corrective Action